2011 All-Africa Games

-The 10th All-Africa Games took place between September 3–18, 2011 in Maputo, Mozambique.
+The 10th All-Africa Games (9os Jogos Pan-Africanos), also known as Maputo 2011, took place between September 3–18, 2011 in Maputo, Mozambique.
 Maputo's hosting marked the third time the Games was held in the southern part of the continent.

 Host awarding

 In April 2005, Lusaka, Zambia was named the host of the 10th Games by the Supreme Council for Sport in Africa at a meeting in Algeria.
 In 2004, Ghana had indicated an interest in hosting the Games, but reportedly withdrew its bid.

 In December 2008, the Zambian government withdrew its offer to host the 2011 Games, due to a lack of funds.

 In April 2009, Mozambique stepped in to take on hosting duties.

 Participating nations

 The following is a list of nations that participated in the 2011 All-Africa Games: